-I truly believe that getting better sleep is one of the best ways for improving your health, fitness, and longevity.
+I truly believe that getting better, deeper sleep is one of the best ways for improving your health, fitness, and longevity.

-> With better sleep, you will
+With better sleep, you will

 - your skin and hair will be better

 - your memory and cognition will improve

 - you’ll be happier and in a better mood

 - and you’ll greatly reduce your risk for many illnesses and health problems — both BRAIN + HEART.